Sugar Creek Township, Cedar County, Iowa

-Sugar Creek Township is one of seventeen townships in Cedar County, Iowa, USA.
+Sugar Creek Township is one of seventeen townships in Cedar County, Iowa, United States.
 As of the 2000 census, its population was 375.

 History

 Sugar Creek Township is named for the Sugar Creek.
 The name of the creek may refer to either the large number of sugar maples growing along it or to the sweetness of the water.

 Geography

 Sugar Creek Township covers an area of 24.24 sqmi and contains no incorporated settlements.
 According to the USGS, it contains six cemeteries: Centerville, Lime City, Sharon, South Bethel, Sugar Creek Church, and Whitmer.